 Chances are, you’ll be enjoying some kind of vacation time this year.
 As exciting and relaxing as vacations can be, for fitness fanatics or those trying to lose weight, they can also present some stress.
 Staying on track can be challenging enough.
 Add in travel, and it can get even harder.
-But it’s not impossible!
+But it’s not impossible, especially if you’re using the Aaptiv app!
 To help you continue to achieve your fitness goals while still enjoying your time off, we asked top trainers to share their best advice for working out on vacation.

 We know that planning our workouts proves effective in keeping up with them.
 And you should actually map them out before you hit the road.
 “If exercise is a part of the plan from the onset, you will be much more likely to stick with it once you’ve arrived at your destination,” explains Tony Vidal, fitness trainer and co-founder of Beast Fitness Evolved.
 He recommends being proactive by looking up what fitness activities exist in or around the area you’re staying.
 “Gone are the days where the gym is an afterthought in a repurposed closet.
 Many modern hotels offer wellness centers that rival commercial facilities.
 And the versatility of boutique fitness has allowed for group classes to be offered in a variety of locations,” he says.

 If you’re someone who craves outdoor exercises, consider how a change in climate or time zone may impact your workouts.
 “Allow adequate time to acclimate to your new surroundings, and always be sure to dress and hydrate appropriately,” Vidal adds.